-The fishing sector employs about 50000 people and exports about 115 000 tons of seafood.
+The fishing sector employs 50,000 people and exports about 115,000 tons of seafood.
 The Visakhapatnam and Gangavaram Ports handled 51 million tons of cargo in 2016.
 This included coal, container shipments, and shipping steel produced in Visakhapatnam.
-The city also promoted the pharma sector by setting up the 2400 acre Jawaharlal Nehru Pharma City (JNPC) developed at Parawada.
+The city also promoted the pharma sector by setting up the 2,400 acre Jawaharlal Nehru Pharma City (JNPC) developed at Parawada.

-The Greater Vishakapatnam Municipal Corporation has a large jurisdiction of about 700 sq kms – it includes the Gajuwaka, Anakapalle and Bheemunipatnam areas.
-With a population of about 2 million in 2011, it is one of the most populated cities in the state.
-To assess Visakhapatnam’s air quality, we selected a 50km x 50km domain.
+The Greater Vishakapatnam Municipal Corporation has a large jurisdiction of about 700 sq.km – it includes the Gajuwaka, Anakapalle and Bheemunipatnam areas.
+With a population of about 2 million in 2011, it is the most populated cities in the state (after bifurcation of the state in 2014).
+To assess Visakhapatnam’s air quality, we selected an airshed covering 50km x 50km.
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.